ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 The above line establishes an in-memory cache with a size of 10 MB.
 We again have no real idea whether 10 MB is the right size for the cache to turn over daily.
 Just as Apache, Nginx should provide a configuration directive to allow cache entries to be purged automatically after a certain time.
+Any entries not purged properly could simply be read from memory by an attacker with full access to the server.

 > You guessed right, the `ssl_session_timeout` directive again only applies
 > when trying to resume a session at the beginning of a connection.
-No entries
+Stale
-> will be purged after the given timeout automatically.
+> entries will not be removed automatically after they time out.

 ### Configuring Session Tickets